 - water to cover

-- Place the pork hocks, peeled and halved onions, peeled garlic cloves, cloves, bay leaves, peppercorns, juniper berries, caraway seeds in a large pot.
-Cover completely with water.
+- Boil hocks: Place the pork hocks, peeled and halved onions, peeled garlic cloves, cloves, bay leaves, peppercorns, juniper berries, caraway seeds in a large pot.
+Cover entirely with water.
 Bring to a boil.
 Add the salt, turn down the heat and simmer the pork hocks for 1 hour and 30 minutes, the water should only slowly simmer and not boil at any time.

 - Shortly before the time is up, preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Turn on the broiler to crisp the skin.
+- Crisp: Turn on the broiler to crisp the skin.
 Broil the meat, turning the hocks on all sides, so that the skin can crisp all over.
 Keep an eye on the knuckles all the time, the crackling should not turn dark, but remain golden brown and get crispy.
+Serve immediately.

 - Total weight of about 1.5 – 2 kg/ 3.3 – 4.4 oz.
-This amount is enough to feed four people, however, when serving to guests, it looks nicer to serve a hock per person.
-You will have loads of leftovers though.
+This amount is enough to feed four people; however, it looks nicer to serve a hock per person when serving guests.
+You will have loads of leftovers, though.

 - Fresh, uncured, and unsmoked pork hocks or knuckles.
 NOT shanks.

 - You can use the broth to make a hearty soup.
 Discard the vegetables and spices, let the broth cool completely.
-Place the pot in the fridge overnight, the fat will solidify, and you will be able to easily remove it.
-Use the stock to make soup, see blog post for suggestions.
+Place the pot in the fridge overnight, the fat will solidify, and you will be able to remove it quickly.
+Use the stock to make soup; see blog post for suggestions.